artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 :term:`archival description`, then by default, the user ID of that user is associated with the note in the database.
-Because of this, AtoM will not let you delete a user without first removing the user association from the notes, and the task will be aborted without delting the user account:
+Because of this, AtoM will not let you delete a user without first removing the user association from the notes, and the task will be aborted without deleting the user account:

 .. image:: images/cli-delete-user-notes.*
    :align: center